Hi, I’m Laura, the voice behind Family Spice. I’m the recipe developer, food stylist and photographer behind this food blog

 Avid miniature lover

-I have also started a second blog, Life In Mini where I share my love of miniatures.
+In 2021 I started a second blog, Life In Mini, where I share my love for miniatures.
 From making mini foods with polymer clay to rehabbing my dollhouse with popsicle stick flooring, I share my passion and dollhouse tutorials on dollhouse diy tutorials.